-The simple and lightweight Pomodoro timer offered through focus booster automatically records each session.
+Focus booster is a lightweight and straightforward Pomodoro timer that automatically records each session.
 The dashboard lets you review reports, track your work, and visualize how you’re spending your time.
-The app features a Pomodoro timer, a mini timer, customizable session lengths, report exports, and manual time entry.
+The app features a Pomodoro timer, customizable session lengths, report exports, and manual time entry.

-The free Starter plan lets you manage five projects at a time with two integrations from a limited list.
-Premium time tracking plans start at just $2.29 per month.
+The free starter plan allows you to manage five projects at a time with two integrations from a limited list.
+Paid plans start at $2.48 per month, giving you access to reporting and other features.
 Each paid plan comes with a one-week free trial.

-Focus Keeper is a time tracking tool that features an intuitive interface, productivity charts, and an adjustable timer that you can set with your fingers just like a real egg-timer.
+Focus Keeper is a time-tracking tool that features an intuitive interface, productivity charts, and an adjustable timer you can set with your fingers.
 Sessions, goals, sounds, and colors are all customizable within the app.
-The productivity tool is available on mobile and iPad.
+The productivity tool is available on iOS and Android.

 Marinara Timer is a web-based Pomodoro timer.
-You can select from three options: a traditional Pomodoro, a custom timer, and a kitchen timer.
+You can select from three options: a traditional Pomodoro timer, a custom timer, and a kitchen timer.
 The timer is simple to use but doesn’t include any advanced features like reports or integrations with other tools.

 Pomello is the Pomodoro app designed to integrate with Trello.
 It uses Trello’s project management tool to organize tasks.
 Pomello turns Trello cards into Pomodoro tasks in a distraction-free design.

 This productivity app has a Basic plan that’s free for use on Mac, Windows, and Linux.
 The Premium plan option costs just $2 per month or $20 per year.
 With this plan, you can turn checklist items into tasks, choose custom timer sounds, and export your productivity data.